atredispartners/flamingo/README.md

 ## Outputs

-flamingo can write recorded credentials to a variety of output formats.
+Flamingo can write recorded credentials to a variety of output formats.
 By default, flamingo will log to `flamingo.log` and standard output.

 ### Standard Output